-When you arrive at the hospital you must first check in at the East Tower security desk.
+When you arrive at the hospital you must first check in at the Coulombe Family Tower security desk.

 - Unless your doctor tells you otherwise, you will first go to Triage (on the second floor) where the nurses and doctors will confirm your stage of labor.
 This usually takes 1-2 hours.

 - If you are in active labor, you will be brought to the Labor & Delivery Unit where you will stay throughout your labor and the birth of your baby.

 - If you are not in labor, but you or your baby need to be monitored, you will be brought to the Prenatal Care Center.

 - If you are scheduled for an induction, you will go directly to the Labor & Delivery Unit.